dbwebb-se/python/README.md

 For more contributors, see the commit history and the issues.

-Feel free to help buidling up the repository with more content suited for training and education.
+Feel free to help building up the repository with more content suited for training and education.